turf-sports/dslop/README.md

 ## How it works

+dslop uses two detection methods in parallel:

+### 1. AST-based detection (functions/classes)

+Parses TypeScript/JavaScript with Babel to extract functions and classes.
+Normalizes the AST by replacing all identifiers with generic placeholders (`$0`, `$1`, etc.), preserving only the code structure.

+**This catches:**
+- Functions with identical logic but different variable names
+- Renamed copies of existing functions
+- Structurally identical classes

+Example: `calculateSum(numbers)` and `computeTotal(items)` with the same loop structure will match.

+### 2. Text-based detection (code blocks)
-**Block extraction:** Sliding window over source files.
-Extracts overlapping blocks at sizes 4, 6, 9, 13... lines.
-For blocks <10 lines, step=1 (every line).
-Larger blocks use step=blockSize/2.

-**Normalization:** Before hashing, code is normalized:
+Sliding window over source files extracts overlapping blocks at sizes 4, 6, 9, 13... lines.
+Before hashing, code is normalized:
 - String literals → `"<STRING>"`
 - Numbers → `<NUMBER>`
 - Whitespace collapsed
 - Comments preserved (intentional - comments often indicate copy-paste)

-**Matching:** Normalized blocks are hashed.
 Exact hash matches = exact duplicates.
-For similar (non-exact) matches, uses character-level similarity on a sample of blocks per hash bucket.
+For similar (non-exact) matches, uses character-level similarity.

+### Changed-line filtering (default mode)

+Parses `git diff` output to get exact line ranges of your changes.
+Only reports duplicates where your changed lines match code elsewhere in the codebase.

+### Declaration detection (`--all` mode)

-**Declaration detection** (`--all` mode): Regex-based extraction of types, interfaces, functions, classes.
+Regex-based extraction of types, interfaces, enums.
 Compares by name similarity (Levenshtein + word overlap) and content similarity.

-**Changed-line filtering** (default mode): Parses `git diff` output to get exact line ranges.
-Only reports duplicates where your changed lines match code elsewhere.

 ## Limitations

-- **Text-based, not AST:** Doesn't understand code structure.
-A reformatted function won't match the original.
-Two semantically identical functions with different variable names won't match.
-- **TypeScript/JavaScript focused:** Default extensions are ts/tsx/js/jsx.
-Works on any text but tuned for JS-like syntax.
+- **TypeScript/JavaScript only for AST:** AST parsing uses Babel with TS/JSX plugins.
+Other languages fall back to text-based only.
 - **No cross-language:** Won't detect a Python function duplicated in TypeScript.
-- **Comments affect matching:** Intentional tradeoff.
+- **Comments affect text matching:** Intentional tradeoff.
 Copy-pasted code often includes comments.
 - **Declaration detection is regex:** Can miss edge cases like multi-line generics or decorators.
 - **Minimum 4 lines:** Shorter duplicates ignored to reduce noise.
 Use `-m 2` for stricter.
 - **Memory:** Loads all blocks in memory.
 Very large codebases (>1M lines) may be slow.